Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Discussion

-Finally, for the the size of the recirculation length on the fresh side of the lock $\tilde{L}_{c,\f}$, the observed trends as a function of $\Fr$ [i.e. $\tilde{L}_{c,\f}\propto\Fr/(\Fr+1)$] are also observed in the experimental results of \cite{bacot2022bubble}, but the actual size differs.
-This difference does not affect the good agreement between the models for the effectiveness at $t \to \infty$ because $\tilde{L}_{c,\f}$ is irrelevant in that limit.
-Still, the effectiveness as a function of time should differ between our simulations and their experiments.
-Several reasons for the difference in the value of $\tilde{L}_{c,\f}$ have been discussed in \S \ref{section:scaling_analysis} but, importantly, this difference points to a need to further understand the relationship between the different empirical parameters and the entrainment characteristics of the bubble curtain.
-For example, two key aspects to further investigate is the effect of the bubble diameter and the sparger design, since these are possible aspects that can be modified to further optimize the operation of bubble curtains in shipping locks.
+Finally, for the length of the recirculation cell $\tilde{L}_{c,\f}$ on the freshwater side of the lock, the observed trends as a function of $\Fr$ [i.e. $\tilde{L}_{c,\f}\propto\Fr/(\Fr+1)$] are also observed in the experimental results of \citet{bacot2022bubble}, but the actual size differs.
+This difference does not affect the good agreement between the models for the effectiveness at $\tit \to \infty$ because $\tilde{L}_{c,\f}$ is irrelevant in that limit.
+However, the effectiveness as a function of time should differ between our simulations and their experiments.
+Several reasons for the difference in the value of $\tilde{L}_{c,\f}$ have been discussed in Sect. \ref{section:scaling_analysis} but, importantly, this difference also points to the need to better understand the relationship between the entrainment characteristics of the bubble curtain and the length of the recirculation cell.
+The entrainment by the bubble curtain can be modified by varying, for example, the bubble diameter and the sparger configuration.
+In fact, in a recent study, \citet{o2024effect} showed, using experiments for $\Fr$ values 0.8, 0.95 and 1.10, that the bubble size affects both the effectiveness and the optimal value of $\Fr$ for maximum effectiveness.
+This points to a dependence of the results obtained by \citet{bacot2022bubble} and the present study on certain characteristics of the bubble curtain, particularly the entrainment it induces.
+These aspects could further optimise the operation of bubble curtains in ship locks.

+Conveniently, certain parameters are irrelevant for short or long times.
+In the short-time limit, $\alpha_{gc}$ and $\beta_{gc}$, which are related to flow rates due to the secondary gravity currents, are irrelevant, while the lengths of the recirculation cells $\tilde{L}_{c,\f}$ and $\tilde{L}_{c,\s}$ are irrelevant in the steady state.
+Hence, if the interest lies in one of these limits, future investigations can focus on the relevant parameters.